 2. How do CPUs get their processing power?

-One of the most important features of a computer is its Central Processing Unit, or CPU.
+One of the most important features of a computer is its Central Processing Unit or CPU.
 This small piece of hardware is responsible for the majority of the calculations that take place in a computer.
 Does CPU Matter for Gaming?
 But how does it do all that work?

-In this article, we’ll take a look at the different factors that contribute to a CPU’s processing power, Does CPU Matter for Gaming ?and we’ll also see how manufacturers are able to pack more and more cores into ever-smaller chips.
+In this article, we’ll take a look at the different factors that contribute to a CPU’s processing power, Does CPU Matter for Gaming ? we’ll also see how manufacturers are able to pack more and more cores into ever-smaller chips.

 3. How do you benchmark a CPU?